 Santa baby, so hurry down the chimney tonight

 I can’t be the only person getting a homoerotic vibe out of this, right?
 Especially when you consider the context of the original.
 Am I crazy or something?
 All he did was change every feminine gift with more masculine ones and he calls Santa “buddy” and “pally” like it’s the 1950s.
+Come on, dude.
+That shit is lame.
 I’m just saying, leave this one to the ladies.

 WONDERFUL CHRISTMASTIME-PAUL MCCARTNEY